Skip to main content

 The attached disk and the cloud server must be on the same pool segment.

-1. Make sure the disk is not connected to other servers, and if necessary turn it off.
+1. Make sure the disk is not connected to other servers and disconnect it if necessary.

-2. We recommend shut down the server.
-You can also connect the disk to a powered-on server, but make sure the operating system is fully booted.
+2. We recommend shutting down the server.
+You can also connect the disk to a powered on server, but make sure the operating system is fully booted.

-4. On the disk row in the column Connected to click Connect.
+5. In the row with the disk in the Connected to column, click Connect.

-5. Select the server to which the disk will connect.
-The disk and server must be on the same pool segment — if necessary move the disk to another segment of the pool.
+6. Select the server to which the disk will connect.
+The disk and server must be on the same pool segment — move the disk to another pool segment if necessary.

-7. If you have connected the disk as an additional disk, be sure to set it up — format and mount it.
+8. If you have connected the drive as an additional drive, be sure to prepare it for use by formatting and mounting it.

 Prepare the optional disk drive for operation after connection